 - 5000 mg bottle ÷30 mL =166 mg per mL – 4.2 mg per drop

 If your target dose is 20 mg, you could take 1.25 droppers of a 500 mg tincture or 5 drops of a 5000 mg tincture for the same effect.

-CBD capsules are ideal for those who want a simple, accurate dosing method.
+CBD capsules are ideal for those who want a simple, accurate serving method.
 Each capsule contains a specified amount of CBD with no measuring required.
 If your goal is 25 mg per day, you could take your CBD in the morning and forget about it.
-The effects can last up to eight hours.
 You could always take a second capsule if you determine that consistent CBD levels are best for your needs.

 Based on user average of 100 puffs per cartridge, each puff of a 200 mg vape pen delivers approximately 2 mg of CBD.
 If you have determined that your goal is to vape 20 mg of CBD per day, and you have a 30 mg vape cartridge, you would want to vape 2/3 of the cartridge.
 Vaping CBD is considered to be the fastest-acting CBD delivery method, but also lasts the shortest amount of time.

 Those new to hemp-derived CBD commonly start with CBD oil tinctures.
-With tinctures, It’s easy to adjust the amount of CBD you take until you find your ideal dosage.
+With tinctures, It’s easy to adjust the amount of CBD you take until you find your ideal serving.
 CBD tinctures are quite versatile.
-You can simply swallow your tincture or add it to your foods or beverages.
 For the best results, hold under your tongue for 15-20 seconds before swallowing.

 What Can Affect Your CBD Experience?